bnb-chain/bnb-chain.github.io/docs/beaconchain/validator/create-val.md

 ## Become a Validator Candidate

-You will need [Beacon Chain CLI](../develop/api-reference/cli.md) for the commands.
+You will need [BNB Beacon Chain CLI](../develop/api-reference/cli.md) for the commands.

 ### Step1: Generate Consensus Key
 Use the command below to generate a consensus key.
 It will be used in the full node to sign the consensus message if the validator gets bonded.